 Most of the eye injuries that occur from skiing or snowboarding happen because of a bad choice in ski goggles, or no goggles at all.
 If you take a serious fall with improper goggles on, the lens can shatter and the pieces can cut your eye.
-If you aren't wearing goggles, a low branch can seriously injure you eye.
+If you aren't wearing goggles, a low branch can injure your eye.
 The right kind of lens can also help you see better on the snow.
 Light reflects of the snow, creating enormous glare.
 Proper goggles can both protect your eyes, and absorb the glare helping you see better altogether.
 Ski goggles also control wind coming to your eyes preventing wind burn and excessive blinking.

-Goggles: You may choose to wear a sunglass when skiing in sunlight, or wear a goggle while it is snowing.
+Goggles: You may choose to wear a sunglass when skiing in sunlight, or wear a goggle while snowing.
 Use the same lens color guidelines as above.
 Make sure the goggle is well ventilated.
 Vents in lenses is preferred.
 If you wear contact lenses, you need to make sure that your goggle is well ventilated so your contacts do not dry up.
 Remember to blink a lot, as well, to help keep your contacts moist.
 For fogging, goggles with a fan inside can help create constant airflow to keep them defogged.

-Recommended Styles: For goggles, Bolle Ski Goggles, and Smith Ski Goggles , Hilco Prescription Ski Goggles, Rudy Project Ski Goggles, Uvex Ski Goggles, Spy Snow Goggles and Zeal Polarized Ski Goggles and meet all of the above requirements and all these brands have some styles are available with a prescription.
+Recommended Styles: For goggles, Bolle Ski Goggles, Julbo Ski Goggles, Smith Ski Goggles , Hilco Prescription Ski Goggles, Rudy Project Ski Goggles, Uvex Ski Goggles, Spy Snow Goggles meet all the above requirements and all these brands have some styles are available with a prescription.

 Bolle also makes some polarized styles and PC lenses.

 Rudy Project makes PC lenses and some styles are available polarized.